The following post is kind of off topic for a snail mail blog post, but it is for this Swap-Bot swap and I couldn't think of a better place to post.

 3 2016 Debut You Are Most Anticipating?

-4 Series Ending/A Sequel You Are Most Anticipating in 2016?
+I don't actually have any idea what might be coming out this year.4 Series Ending/A Sequel You Are Most Anticipating in 2016?

 I am looking forward to continuing both the Throne of Glass series as well as Infernal Devices.
 I guess I’m leaning more toward Throne of Glass because of the two I enjoyed the first volume of that one much more, but I keep hearing good things about Infernal Devices so my hopes are pretty high for that one.